truenas/documentation/content/TrueCommand/TCGettingStarted/InterfaceOverview.md

 ---
 title: "Interface Overview"
-description: "This article defines the icons, provides links to articles for each function, and explains where to access alerts on the TrueCommand interface."
+description: "Defines the icons, provides links to articles for each function, and explains where to access alerts on the TrueCommand interface."
 weight: 20
 tags:
 - tcinterface